McAllen Public Library: History

 McAllen Public Library's beginnings can be traced back to 1932, when the McAllen Study Club opened a one-room library at the McAllen Chamber of Commerce.
 The new library was open on Saturdays and the first librarian was Miss Elinor Hambrick.
 In 1934, the library relocated to First Baptist Church before being relocated again in 1936 to the basement of the Archer Park Bandstand.
 In 1944, the library was granted municipal status and embarked on a fund drive for a new building.

-In 1949, construction begins after the site at the corner of Main Street and Fir Street are chosen for a new building.
+In 1949, construction began after the site at the corner of Main Street and Fir Street are chosen for a new building.
 On May 28, 1950, the McAllen Memorial Library opened for business and was dedicated as a memorial to McAllen residents who died in World War II.
 Mrs. Ruth Abbott became the first librarian at McAllen Memorial Library.
 Additions were made to the structure in 1957 and included an auditorium, youth room, and a periodical room.
 Expansion continued in 1967 with a new wing that included the circulation desk and a second floor mezzanine.
 By 1976, complete second and third floors had been added to the north side of the building.

 McAllen citizens elected to implement a half-cent sales tax for economic development in May 1997, which led to the construction of two new library branches.
 During the fall of 1999, construction began on the two branch libraries in the north and south areas of McAllen.
 On January 18, 2001, the Lark Branch Library and the Palm View Branch Library opened their doors to the public.

 MPL celebrated its 75th anniversary on November 12, 2007 and prepared for construction of a new building at the intersection of Nolana Avenue and 23rd Street.

 After serving the public for 61 years, the Old Main Library (McAllen Memorial Library) closed on November 23, 2011.

 On December 10, 2011, the New Main Library opened.